2023–2025 Sundhnúkur eruptions: Grindavík and residents

 Since the disaster in November 2023, there have been several instances of tensions and disobedience by the residents of Grindavík.
 In December 2023, a couple was caught staying at their home for several nights and were threatened with arrest due to the regulations in place at that time.
-On the first day of the May–June eruption in 2024, three residents of Grindavík refused to leave the town.
+On the first day of the May–June 2024 eruption, three residents of Grindavík refused to leave the town.
 The police did not use force as the evacuation was only an advisory from the authorities.
 However, the response teams later chose to evacuate, and the three individuals subsequently decided to leave as well since they were the only ones left in the town while the eruption was ongoing close by.
 Furthermore, three lawsuits have been filed against the state over access restrictions in Grindavík—by an individual, a labour union, and a group of employers and tour operators through a class action.